zephyrproject-rtos/zephyr/samples/posix/gettimeofday/README.rst

    :goals: run
    :compact:

-For comparison, a version for native POSIX operating systems (e.g. Linux) can be built using:
+For comparison, to build directly for your host OS if it is POSIX compliant (for ex.
+Linux):

 .. code-block:: console

-   make -f Makefile.posix
+   make -f Makefile.host